bigbluebutton/bbb-webrtc-sfu/docs/metrics.md

 ### Adapter: mediasoup

 The mediasoup adapter exposes a few metrics on its own.

-Their format is shown here:
+Workers' resource usage metrics are _optionally_ exposed.
+They can be enabled via the `promExportWorkerResourceUsage` flag or `MS_WORKER_RESOURCE_USAGE` environment variable (both are Booleans).
+Default is `false`.

 ```
 # HELP mcs_mediasoup_workers Active mediasoup workers